JSingleton81/311_wk6_day2_authentication/README.md

 Between the `bodyParser` and the users router add the following: `app.use(logger)`

 This is an example of application specific middleware.
 Every route will now pass through our logger function and log the path and the date/time that the request was made.
-This would be useful for determining our most popular routes.
+This would be useful for determining our most popular routes.fill

 ## Summary